dcooney/ajax-load-more/README.txt

 7. Shortcode and implementation examples

 == Changelog ==

+= 5.5.4.1 - August 24, 2022 =
+* SECURITY: Patched and improved the data sanitization of some admin level operations.

 = 5.5.4 - August 19, 2022 =
 * NEW - Added new core setting for adding custom JavaScript.
 This new setting will allow for adding callbacks directly from the ALM settings page.